Long-tailed chinchilla

-The long-tailed chinchilla (Chinchilla lanigera), also called the Chilean, coastal, common, or lesser chinchilla, is one of two species of rodent from the genus Chinchilla: the other species being C. chinchilla.
+The long-tailed chinchilla (Chinchilla laniger), also called the Chilean, coastal, common, or lesser chinchilla, is one of two species of rodent from the genus Chinchilla: the other species being C. chinchilla.
 Both species are endangered in the wild after historically being hunted for their soft hair coats.
 Domestic breeds of chinchilla are believed to descend from specimens of C. lanigera.
 Domestic chinchillas come in three types: la plata, costina, and raton.

 Historically, Chilean chinchillas were reported from Talca (35°30'S), Chile, north to Peru, and also eastward, from Chilean coastal hills, throughout low mountains.
 No fossils of the Chilean chinchilla are known to have been found, and by the mid-19th century, Chilean chinchillas were not found south of the Choapa River in central Chile.
 Wild populations of Chilean chinchillas, as of 1996, occurred in Aucó (31°38'S, 71°06'W), near Illapel, IV Región, Chile, in Reserva Nacional Las Chinchillas and in La Higuera, Chile, about 100 km north of Coquimbo (29°33'S, 71°04'W).